MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/file-api-configuration.md

 > [!Note]
 > This setting has no bearing on decryption.
 Any encrypted file, whether encrypted using Native or Pfile protection, can be decrypted, as long as the user has the **EXTRACT** right.

 - **Native**:  Native encryption is used.
 For Office files the encrypted file will have the same extension as the original file.
 For example, a file with the .docx file extension will be encrypted to a file with an extension of .docx.
 For other files that can have native protection applied, the file will be encrypted to a file with an extension of the format p*zzz*, where *zzz* is the original file extension.
 For example, .txt files will be encrypted to a file with an extension of .ptxt.
-A list of file extensions that can have native protection applied is included below.
+A list of file extensions that can have native protection applied follows.

 - **Pfile**: PFile encryption is used.
 The encrypted file will have .pfile appended to the original extension.
 For example, after encryption, a .txt file, will have an extension of .txt.pfile.